jku-vds-lab/jku-vds-lab.github.io/_persons/dhanoa.md

 ---

 <p>
-  I'm a PhD student and project assistant in the Visual Data Science Lab of the <a href="https://www.jku.at/en/">Johannes Kepler University Linz</a>, Austria.
+  <b>Note that the following information is outdated and no longer updated.</b><br />I'm a PhD student and project assistant in the Visual Data Science Lab of the <a href="https://www.jku.at/en/">Johannes Kepler University Linz</a>, Austria.
   My research focuses on interactive visualizations in the data visualization field.
 Together with my colleagues, I design and build data analysis tools to support domain experts.
   Prior to this , I worked as a software developer at Intel, Linz (now owned by Apple) while pursuing my my master's at <a href="https://www.jku.at/en/">Johannes Kepler University Linz</a>, Austria, with a major in Pervasive Computing.
 My education at JKU and work at Intel inspired me to venture into the field of data sciences.
 </p>